xpcoffee/nvim-markdown-adaptor/README.md

 <img src="https://github.com/user-attachments/assets/bfdfb53f-13b9-4c2e-8caf-6cf5130846f8" width="200px;"></img>

-[Neovim](https://neovim.io/) plugin which adapts markdown files to external targets (one-way sync).
+This is a neovim plugin which adapts/syncs markdown files to external targets (one-way sync).

-> [!caution]
-> This repo is real-buggy, and not yet ready for public-consumption.
-Use at your own risk.

-> [!note]
-> This repo is open to pull requests, if you want to contribute.
-Review time can take 2-3 days.
+Currently only syncs to Google docs, and there is patchy support for paragraph elements.

 ## ☕ About

-- What: be able to sync a markdown file to/from a target, initially google-docs.
-- Why: keep your files in markdown; adapt them into what you need, when you need it.
+The context behind this, is that I keep all my notes as private markdown files.
+It has been annoying to try to share these files; I end up with a lot of duplicates and I end up with drift between shared notes and my private ones.

+My ideal workflow is to keep my private notes as my source of truth, and then trigger workflows to sync them to a place that can be shared.
+Since I edit my notes in neovim, it makes sense to me to have this workflow run there.

 ## ⚙️ Features